learning-zone/javascript-basics/README.md

 #### Q. ***What is an Unary operator?***

 The unary(+) operator is used to convert a variable to a number.If the variable cannot be converted, it will still become a number but with the value NaN.
-Let's see this behavior in an action.
+Let us see this behavior in an action.
 ```javascript
 var x = "100";
 var y = + x;